 The lifeblood of your garden center or nursery is your customers.
 Every interaction offers the opportunity to build or diminish the strength of your bond with your customers.
-A robust POS system can offer you many opportunities to improve your relationship with your customer, and to build and sustain customer loyalty.
+A robust POS system can improve Customer Relations Management and can offer you many opportunities to improve your relationship with your customer, and to build and sustain customer loyalty.

 Connect With Your Customer

 “You have to be no less than a customer concierge, doing everything you can to make every one of your customers feel acknowledged, appreciated, and heard.
 You have to make them feel special, just like when your great-grandmother walked into Butcher Bob’s shop or bought her new hat, and you need to make people who aren’t your customers wish they were.”– Gary Vaynerchuk, “The Thank You Economy”

 When day-to-day business can fill every available minute, it is difficult to find the time to think strategically.
 Unfortunately, connecting with your customer in a meaningful way is one area that requires effective strategic and tactical thinking.
 To jump start this process, you can approach your strategy around customer connection with the following framework:

 - Speak To Your Customer So They Want To Listen.